Free Consultation · Call 24/7

 • $14 million verdict for a child who suffered a brain injury due to lack of oxygen during birth.

 We understand how important it is for your family to obtain the compensation needed to provide the best ongoing medical care for your injured child and gain some semblance of justice throughout this challenging time.
-Contact our birth injury lawyers today for a free consultation to receive more information on how we can help you.
+Contact our Philadelphia birth injury lawyers today for a free consultation to receive more information on how we can help you.